caterinaponti/Weather-App/README.md

 - Utilize OpenWeather API to retrieve diverse weather parameters(temperature, humidity, wind speed, precipitation)
 - Use HTML, CSS, and Python to structure and style the web application.
 - Ask the user for input.
 This could involve allowing users to select specific locations, time frames, or weather parameters they are interested in.
-- Use of libraries like ‘matplotlib’ or ‘plotly’ to create graphs and maps illustrating weather patterns.
+- Use of libraries like `matplotlib` or `plotly` to create graphs and maps illustrating weather patterns.
 - Use graphical context in maps to illustrate variations effectively.
 Ensure the user interface is intuitive.
 - Save the generated maps to an HTML file to enable the user to revisit and share specific visualizations.